Nafeij/Drake-s-and-YaK-s-Unofficial-Fixpack-for-BS2/README.md

+ 2.1 (Unreleased)

+    [FIXED] Importing a save using a version of Saga 2 with the BS2 fixpack installed causes discrepancies with Nid's upgrade points.
+She receives 8 more points than she's supposed to and her base version has -2 points.

  2.0

     [FIXED] (ENG) Typo: during Alette's final mending talk with Eyvind, before the serpent attacks, one line has a hanging character name, as follows: "[ evyind] You listen attentively..."